 That point really hit me because it is so true.
 Do I really need those designer shoes (I’m a dude, but yes I like designer shoes) right now?
 Do I really need that Panasonic Plasma TV (yea, dating myself, but this was so cool back in 2005).
 When I was in my 20s and even into my early 30s, my answer would have been, yup absolutely, gimme now.

-This excuse ultimately cost me because I was living paycheck to paycheck despite a decent salary.
-In my late 20s, I started making 6 figures and still I was living paycheck to paycheck.
+This excuse ultimately cost me because I was living paycheck to paycheck despite a good salary.

 3. I work hard for my money so I deserve to spend it